Fatma-ezzat/Parkinson-s-Disease-Prediction/README.md

-# BMW-Strategic-Planning
-A Project To predict BMW Sales Based On Machine Learning Model Trained Based On sales And Revenue Data For The Part 15 Years
+### Parkinso's Diseas Prediction
+# This Machine Learning Model Will Study Sample Of Suffering Patients, The Full Image For Those Patients So we Can Provide Advices To Avoid Being A Parkinson's Suffering.

+### This Model Still Not Completed

+### Coming Soon......